 NA-50 of the Peruvian Air Force

-Only 7 NA-50 were ever produced and they were sold to Perú.
+Only 7 NA-50 were ever produced, and they were sold to Perú.
 The P-68 was a variant of the NA-50.
 The 7 North American NA-50 were delivered to Perú in 1939.
 In 1941 four of them participated in the war against the Republic of Ecuador.
 One of these planes was used by Captain José Quiñones to destroy a group of anti-aircraft guns by crashing his plane against the enemy installations.

 Serial Numbers: 50-948 to 50-954.
-The registry numbers assigned by the Cuerpo Aeronáutico of Perú: XXI-41-1 to XXI-41-7.
+The registry numbers the Cuerpo Aeronáutico of Perú assigned are XXI-41-1 to XXI-41-7.
 The NA-50 was in operation in Perú until 1950.

 The last survivor of the NA-50 is on display at the Air Force base of “Las Palmas” in Lima, Peru.
 Photo courtesy of Sergio de la Puente.